 UTOPIA's facilities are all available from BASIC, MAXAM or PROTEXT as 'external commands'.
-They can also be used with other well written programs.
+They can also be used with other well-written commercial ROMs.
 The commands are entered by typing a vertical bar '|' followed by the command name.
-The '|' symbol is produced by holding down SHIFT and pressing @.

 Most of the commands take one or more parameters (such as filename, string to find).
 These parameters can be entered in one of two ways: